Ziv-Ink/supernote-module-generator/README.md

 # Supernote Module Generator

-A code generator that adds Native, JNI, and JSI modules to an **existing Supernote plugin**.
+A code generator that adds Native, JNI, and JSI modules for use in Supernote plugins.

-It creates a local module package and connects it to your plugin.
-You write the Kotlin, Java, C, or C++ function; the generator creates the bridge, build configuration, TypeScript declarations, and React Native linking.
+It creates a local module package and automatically wires it to your plugin so you can focus on what is truly important, your code.
+You write the Kotlin, Java or C/C++ functions or methods and the generator takes care of the bridge, build configuration, TypeScript declarations, and React Native linking.

 ## Before using this tool

-You need a working Supernote plugin that already builds successfully.
+Youll need a working Supernote plugin that already builds successfully.
 Creating, packaging, installing, and debugging that plugin are outside this project's scope; use the [official Supernote documentation](https://docs.supernote.com/) for that workflow.